sketchplugins/plugin-directory/README.md

 - [joshpuckett/SketchPlugins](https://github.com/joshpuckett/sketchplugins) A git repo containing various plugins for Sketch (including 'Handy', a plugin that makes working with guides easier).
 - [joshwayne/jw-sketch-plugins](https://github.com/joshwayne/jw-sketch-plugins) Josh Wayne's plugins for Sketch.
 So far, it includes two very interesting commands for working with text layers.
 - [jtmarmon/ColorMime](https://github.com/jtmarmon/colormime) ColorMime is a simple plugin for Sketch which allows you to quickly duplicate any Colourlovers palette in your sketch project.
+- [KivyGogh/Coffee-Slice](https://github.com/KivyGogh/Coffee-Slice) A Sketch plugin to simple slicing with a user-given viewBox size.
 - [kang-chen/sketch-export-generator](https://github.com/kang-chen/sketch-export-generator) Sketch plugin to export assets at different scale sizes
 - [keeg/sketch-text-uppercase](https://github.com/keeg/sketch-text-uppercase) Toggle a text layer to upper and lower case.
 - [keiwes/Sketch-Mobile-Sizes](https://github.com/keiwes/sketch-mobile-sizes)